 The External Design Application dictates whether the Design is used to create product packaging─mainly visual communication─or defining the creation of a product or a service and its further development, resulting in the best customer experience.

-Four Types of Company Cultures Based on Value and Design
+Four Types of Banking Culture Based on Value and Design

 At the intersection of these four coordinates, we get four quadrants in which certain cultural characteristics prevail, creating four basic types of cultures.